-Warning: Ulthera® should not be used on a patient's eyes or in a location or technique where ultrasound energy can reach the eye.
+Warning: Ulthera® should not be used on a patient's eyes or in a location or technique where ultrasound energy can reach the eye, such as on or over the eyelids or within the orbital rim.

 Warning: Use this system only if you are trained and qualified to do so.